Art, Activism, Policy, Power Educator Resource: Documenting Migration Stories in Portraits and Interviews

 What does it mean to be an artist activist?

-There are many forms of activism that range from more vocal and active demonstrations to organizing boycotts, divestments and protests to simply becoming more knowledgeable and spreading awareness of the different paradigms and systems of oppression in place historically and today.
+There are many forms of activism that range from active demonstrations, organizing boycotts, divestment demands, and protests to self-education and promoting awareness of paradigms and systems of oppression in place throughout history and today.

 It perhaps is not as common to think of compassionate listening as a form of activism.
 In this approach, taking time to ask questions and learn from people in our communities about what is important to them, where they came from, and what challenges they face can be a deeply effective way to extend love and care to your surroundings and de-center a culture of separateness.